 Smoking meats is not like grilling on a BBQ.
 BBQing is about achieving high heat for a short amount of time.
 Smoking, on the other hand, utilizes low heat for several hours.
 You want to maintain low heat for a long period of time.
 The build up of smoke during the cooking process helps to infuse flavor and heat into the meat.

 Smoking meats as a beginner, whether you’re smoking brisket, pork, chicken, turkey or even fish takes a bit of time to master, but once you become proficient with the meats and smoking pellet flavors you may never go back to using a barbecue or even the oven to cook meats.

-Full disclosure, I use a Z Grills Wood Pellet Smoker in my home.
-You can read my Z Grills Wood Pellet Smoker Review Here.
+Full disclosure, I use a Z Grills Pellet Smoker in my home.
+You can read my Z Grills Pellet Smoker Review Here.

-Z Grills began over 3o years ago as a manufacturer of wood pellet smokers, for companies including Traeger and Pit Boss.
-Once Z grills mastered the process and technology to manufacture wood pellet grills, they began making and selling their own high quality wood pellet grills for a lower price than the competition, and quickly began to steal market share and became a leader in the industry.
+Z Grills began over 3o years ago as a manufacturer of pellet grills, for companies including Traeger and Pit Boss.
+Once Z Grills mastered the process and technology to manufacture pellet grills, they began making and selling their own high quality line of wood pellet grills for about half the price than the competition, and they quickly began to steal market share and became a leader in the industry.